emwp/ffinance/README.md

 This is my solution to the Friday Finance [Full-Stack Developer Challenge](https://github.com/fridayfinance/challenges/tree/main/dev-fullstack)

-### Running the project
+## Running the project

 #### Requisites:

-- Cloning the repository.
+- Cloning the repository
-- Have docker running.
+- Have docker running
-- Node version 14 or higher.
+- Node version 14 or higher
 - yarn

 ```bash